prestsoftware/prest/CONTRIBUTING.md

    want you to waste your time or duplicate somebody's work.
 We will be happy to answer questions about Prest's internals.

 1. Run all tests using `make longtest` in the root directory.
+During development, you can use `make test` to run just the quick subset.

 1. Update the documentation, the surrounding code, examples elsewhere, whatever is affected by your contribution